makerplane/canfix-spec/src/framedef.rst

 These are the heart and soul of the protocol.
 The vast majority of the information transmitted on the bus should be normal parameter updates.

-The first data byte is the node number of the node that is generating the data.
+The first data byte is the *Node ID* of the node that is generating the data.
-Node numbers should be unique on any given CANFIX network.
+Node IDs should be unique on any given CANFIX network.

-The second byte of the data field is the index.
+The second byte of the data field is the *Index*.
 The index allows us to communicate more than one instance of a particular parameter.
 For example, the Exhaust Gas Temperature is indexed for each cylinder.
 The first cylinder is given with 0x00 and the next with 0x01 etc.  If a parameter does not need to be indexed (Airspeed, Altitude, etc), the index would simply be zero.

-The third byte is the Function / Status (FS) code.
+The third byte is the *Function / Status Code*.
 The main use of this field is to allow us to communicate meta data that is associated with the parameter and to indicate the quality of that data.
 Many parameters have normal operating ranges that need to be defined and communicated.
 This is done with meta data.